 In this article, we contribute to this debate by studying short selling around news events that are related to SCA lawsuits.
 Relative to the earlier SCA lawsuit literature, our primary innovation is to document and analyze the related pre-filing public news releases about the law-firm investigation that signals the pending lawsuit.
 These pre-filing investigation announcements occur in 52.4% of the lawsuit cases in our sample over August 2009 to June 2019; the median investigation announcement is 8 days in advance of the lawsuit-filing day, with a range between 1 and 42 days in advance.

-Our findings contributes in two primary ways.
+Our findings contribute in two primary ways.
 To begin with, after accounting for the public news from the pre-filing law-firm investigation announcements, our results imply appreciably less support for the anticipatory-shorting hypothesis than is suggested by prior SCA lawsuit studies.
 We highlight the following two findings in support of this assertion.
 First, the sizably negative average pre-filing cumulative returns in our sample are about two-thirds attributable to the lawsuit cases that had a public pre-filing investigation announcement within (or in close proximity to) the 5-day pre-filing event window.
 Second, we find that the pre-filing abnormal shorting activity for the lawsuit filings without a pre-filing investigation news release is appreciably lower, on average, and appreciably less informative about the subsequent abnormal return over the filing event window; relative to the lawsuit filings with an accompanying pre-filing investigation news release.

 Shifting to our second contribution area, our evidence also suggests support for the view in Engelberg, Reed, and Ringgenberg (2012), where short-sellers’ profits tend to be based more on skillful analysis of public information.
 We especially note that the higher-quality lawsuits in our study (which have an investigation announcement within eight days of the lawsuit filing) have both: (1) a much higher average abnormal shorting over the investigation-news event window, and (2) a stronger economic relation between the investigation-news event-window shorting and the post-news abnormal returns - - relative to the weaker lawsuit cases.